Rancho Huerta de Cuati

 Rancho Huerta de Cuati was a 127 acre Mexican land grant in the San Rafael Hills area of present-day Los Angeles County, California given in 1838 by governor Juan Alvarado to Victoria Reid.
 The name means "Cuati Garden" in Spanish.
 The rancho included present-day Alhambra, San Marino, South Pasadena, and Pasadena—and Lake Wilson (now San Marino's Lacy Park).

 History

-Rancho Huerta de Cuati had been Mission San Gabriel Arcángel lands, before mission secularization in 1834.
+Rancho Huerta de Cuati had been part of the lands of Mission San Gabriel Arcángel before the Mexican government secularized the missions in 1834.
 It was one of the few Mexican grants given to a Native American.
-With the assistance of the influential Eulalia Pérez de Guillén Mariné, Tongvan Victoria Reid received the rancho for her past service to the mission.
+With the assistance of influential Eulalia Pérez de Guillén Mariné, keeper of the keys at the mission, Victoria Reid (Indigenous Californian) received the rancho for her past service to the mission.
 Her husband, Hugo Reid was not listed on the title because he was not yet a Mexican citizen.
 He was naturalized in 1839.